 For the Jewish mind, this tearing down of walls between Jews and Gentiles was a most unexpected revelation.

-Their law didn’t give any hint of this possibility.
+Their law gave lint hint of this possibility.
 Nor did the times in which they lived, filled with division and hatred, prepare them for such a revelation.

 Paul proclaimed this revelation “the mystery which has been hidden for ages and generations,” Romans 16:25, Colossians 1:26.For up to the coming of Christ, the breaking down of these walls was an unheard of, unimaginable possibility.